The Opposite: Plot

 The next day, Kramer appears on Live with Regis and Kathie Lee to promote his book.
-After kissing Kathie Lee on the mouth, he is disgusted by taste of the coffee and spits it all over Kathie Lee.
+After kissing Kathie Lee on the mouth, he is disgusted by the taste of the coffee and spits it all over Kathie Lee.
 This leads to his book tour being cancelled by Pendant Publishing, which arranged his tour.
 Thanks to his date, George gets an interview at the New York Yankees' headquarters, where he also does the opposite of his instincts and criticizes George Steinbrenner about his management practices, thus landing him the job of Assistant to the Traveling Secretary.
 He moves out of his parents' house.
 Enraptured with his success, he comes to regard the Opposite as his personal philosophy.

 Elaine finds out that she is being kicked out of her apartment building.
 The list of grievances includes putting Canadian quarters into the washing machine and buzzing a jewel thief and a group of Jehovah's Witnesses past security.
 When her boss (Mr. Lippman) forgets his handkerchief in her office, Elaine tries to tell him, but cannot speak intelligibly with her mouth full of Jujyfruits.
 Later, when he sneezes without his handkerchief, he will not shake hands with his Japanese counterpart (and spread germs); the Japanese executive takes this as a sign of disrespect and refuses to close the deal, thus putting an end to Pendant Publishing.
 Elaine claims that she has "become George".
 Jerry can only marvel at how things always even out for him: first, Elaine was up and George was down; now, George is up and Elaine is down, but Jerry's life is exactly the same.